-Industrial medicine maintains health in the workplace using preventative methods, treatment or injuries, and objectives to increase productivity.
+Industrial medicine maintains health in the workplace using preventative methods and treatment for injuries, as well as objectives to increase productivity.
 For 25 years, ECRC-Physical Therapy has provided Industrial and Occupational health services for employers, case managers and physicians in eastern Connecticut.
-Through advanced training and certification for industrial medicine with Isernhagen Work Systems and WorkWell/NextImage, we have the education, skills and tools to help our clients assess an individuals’ ability to perform the physical work tasks associated with a job title.
+Through advanced training and certification for industrial medicine with Isernhagen Work Systems and WorkWell/NextImage, we have the education, skills and tools to help our clients assess an individual’s ability to perform the physical work tasks associated with a job title.
 This assessment is in reference to either an entire job after a job offer, or in the assessment of an employee to be able to return to work after an out-of-work status.
 Industrial medicine is important to both employers and employees in order to have a safe and sustainable work environment.

 - Functional Job Analysis and creating Functional Job Descriptions: (1) Identifies critical job functions and the physical requirements to perform each function.
 (2) Helps employers identify and create ADA compliant Functional Job Descriptions.
 (3) Creates specific physical requirements to return employees to work safely.